wifi

 The disconnect()

-method disconnects the device from Wi-Fi network.
+method disconnects the device from the Wi-Fi network.

 disconnect(): Promise<void>;